buckzg/buckzg.github.io/README.md

 # buckzg.github.io
 Customized by HBS7 a.k.a.
-RaldS05 for BuckyBuckzGaming, based on NIGHT-King and Karo218's Jailbreak Loader.
+RaldS05 for BuckyBuckzGaming, based on NIGHTKing and Karo218's Jailbreak Loader.